VKoniukh/VKoniukh/README.md

 - 👋 Hi, I’m Volodymyr Koniukh
-- 👀 I’m interested in astronomy, programming, learning English.
+- 👀 I’m interested in programming, learning English and astronomy.
 - 🌱 I’m currently learning Java in JAVA SUMMER PROGRAM 2021 by EPAM
 - 📫 You can reach me in Telegram https://t.me/VKoniukh